 - > Is the load within my personal capability?
-Never attempt to lift more. - > Can mechanical aids be used? (a sack truck or trolley can make a big improvement). - > Where is the load going to be placed? - > Will help be needed with the load? - > Are steps, stairs or ramps on the route and is the surface level and dry? - Is the route clear, are there any obstructions that must be cleared first? - Is there somewhere to rest the load midway?
+Never attempt to lift more. - > Do I need help? - Can mechanical aids be used? (a sack truck or trolley can make a big improvement). - Is the load an awkward shape?

+- Where is the load to be placed? - > Are steps, stairs or ramps on the route and is the surface level and dry? - Is the route clear, are there any obstructions that must be cleared first? - > Are there any doors that need holding back on the route? - Is there somewhere to rest the load midway?

-Execute the lift
+Execute the lift.

 - Start with a good posture.
-A slight bending of the back, hips and knees is preferable to fully flexing the back (stooping) or fully flexing the hips and knees (squatting). - Adopt a stable position with your feet apart with one leg slightly forward to maintain balance (alongside the load, if it is on the ground).
+A slight bending of the back, hips and knees is preferable to fully flexing the back (stooping) or fully flexing the hips and knees (squatting). - Adopt a stable position with your feet apart with one leg slightly forward to maintain balance (alongside the load if it is on the ground).
 Be prepared to move your feet during the lift to maintain stability. - Get a good hold.
 Where possible the load should be "hugged" as close to the body as possible.
 This may be better than gripping the item tightly with just your hands. - Don't flex your back any further while lifting.
 This can happen if your legs begin to straighten before starting to raise the load and avoid twisting the back or leaning sideways, especially while the back is bent. - Turning by moving your feet is better than twisting and lifting at the same time.
-Keep your shoulders level and facing in the same direction as your hips. - Keep your head up when handling, look ahead, not down at the load, once it has been held securely. - Move smoothly.
+Keep your shoulders level and facing in the same direction as your hips. - Keep your head up when handling, look ahead, not down at the load once it has been held securely. - Move smoothly.
 The load should not be jerked or snatched as this can make it hard to keep control and may increase the risk of injury. - Keep the load close to the waist for as long as possible while lifting keeping the heaviest side of the load next to the body.
 If a close approach to the load is not possible, try to slide it towards the body before attempting to lift it. - > Put down the load, then adjust by sliding it into the desired position.